-In July 2016, RISE Education Cayman I Ltd, our wholly-owned subsidiary, entered into a US\$55.0 million loan facility agreement with CTBC Bank Co.
-Ltd. as the lender, which was amended and restated in September 2017 to a long-term facility of US\$110.0 million, including the outstanding balance of US\$49.5 million under the original loan facility, and a short-term facility of US\$30.0 million.
-The long-term facility is guaranteed by Rise IP, Rise HK, the WFOE and the VIE.
-Rise HK also pledged its equity interests in the WFOE in favor of the lender as security for the long-term facility.
-We have registered the guarantee provided by the WFOE with SAFE.
-We did not register the guarantee provided by our VIE with SAFE pursuant to a waiver for such registration granted by the lender.
-In addition, we have deposited a certain amount of cash in a designated bank account as security for the interest payments under the long-term facility.
+In July 2016, we entered into a loan facility agreement with CTBC Bank Co.
+Ltd., as the lender, for a facility of US\$55.0 million.
+The loan is guaranteed by Rise IP, Rise HK, the WFOE and the VIE.
+Rise HK also pledged its equity interests in the WFOE in favor of the lender as security for the loan.
+We have registered the guarantee provided by the WFOE with SAFE and have not yet registered the guarantee provided by our VIE.
+In addition, we deposited a certain amount of cash in a designated bank account as security for the interest payments.